AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 SystemControls

 A list of namespaced kernel parameters to set in the container.
-This parameter maps to Sysctls in the Create a container section of the Docker Remote API and the --sysctl option to docker run.
+This parameter maps to Sysctls in the docker container create command and the --sysctl option to docker run.
 For example, you can configure net.ipv4.tcp_keepalive_time setting to maintain longer lived connections.

 Required: No